ypriverol/os-proteomics/manuscript.md

 In proteomics, for example, Percolator (https://github.com/percolator/percolator) is an open-source project with more than 700 citations and 20 contributors [17952086]; and a core tool for multiple open-source tools [], commercial software [], and pipelines [].
 The idea that open-source software is of lower quality is a myth that has been debunked by the success of many open-source projects in the field of computational proteomics and bioinformatics.

-Moreover, open-source doesn't restrict developers from monetizing their work; it simply ensures that the source code remains accessible.
+Moreover, open-source does not restrict developers from monetizing their work; it simply ensures that the source code remains accessible.
 Indeed, later we will describe common strategies for commercializing OSS.

 ### Why Open-Source Software is Essential for Scientific Research